earthly/website/blog/_posts/2021-07-13-python-timsort-merge.md

 ```

-<figcaption>C merge ([full and final version on github]())</figcaption>
+<figcaption>C merge ([full and final version on GitHub]())</figcaption>

-The nice thing about C extensions is they are just pips.
-I have it compiler and published and now can use it just like this: `pip install tim-merge`:
+The nice thing about C extensions in Python is that they are easy to use.
+Once compiled I can just `import merge` and use my new merge method:

 ``` Python
 import merge